sunpech/cloudflare-pages-discord-notifier/README.md

 * 🕒 Scheduled polling (every minute, or whatever interval you set via wrangler.toml)
 *	📢 Discord notifications for:
     * 🚧 Deploy started
     * ✅ Successful deployments
     * ❌ Failed deployments
+    * ⏭️ Skipped deployments (e.g. no changes detected)
 *	🔑 Uses Cloudflare KV to remember the last deployment per project, so it only posts once per deploy
 *	🔗 Supports multiple Pages projects in a single Worker (configured in wrangler.toml)
 *	🔒 Secure secrets — no tokens or webhooks are committed to source control